peterjmartinson/writing/StoneTelescope/20240814_EIRMoon01/draft.md

 Though various parties may say there is not a new Moon race, it's on.

 On the one side is China.
 China first began making strides toward the Moon back in 2007 [[???]].
 Back then, before the United States congress passed a National Defense Authorization with the now infamous Wolf Amendment (more below), China sent several emissaries from the Chinese National Space Agency (CNSA) to study how NASA got to the Moon.
-China's space program had begun using NASA mission architecture (Mercury, Gemini, Apollo) along with Russian spacecraft design, and succeeded in building the world's now most robust national space program in the world.
+China's space program had begun using NASA mission architecture (Mercury, Gemini, Apollo) along with Russian spacecraft design, and succeeded in building what is currently the world's most robust national space program in the world.

 On the other side is the United States of America.
 After NASA succeeded in getting boots on the Moon, the awful decision was made by "Congratulations, you are the last men to step on the moon" Nixon's administration to put most space funding into the incredibly expensive Space Shuttle program.
 Thus precipitated the transition from an exploration-focused NASA to one focused on robotic science.
 Only during the two post-Clinton Republican presidencies has this status quo been challenged, first with President Bush's Constellation program (significantly cut by President Obama), and then with President Trump's Artemis program.